 The journey is just as great as the destination and that can definitely be said for the many ways to travel around Orillia and enjoy the Lake Country area.
 Paddlers, anglers, cyclists and hikers who visit the area appreciate a different side to the Sunshine City through its pristine waters, smooth trails and rugged forested routes.

-Find the Route that Fits You
+Find the Water Route that Fits You

 Thanks to a connecting network of waterways, the area has countless paddling opportunities for paddlers of all experience levels and stamina.
 Check out our list of Paddling Routes to find the one that interests you.
 Each route details its distance, average time to travel, nearby points of interest and launch points.